facebook/sapling/_src/introduction/getting-started.md

 See [Basic Commands](../overview/basic-commands.md) to learn more about maniuplating your stack from the command line.

-Though you may also want to try Sapling's built-in GUI that runs in the browser (as well as within our [VS Code Extension](../addons/vscode)).
+You may also want to try Sapling's built-in GUI that runs in the browser .
 Run <SLCommand name="web" /> to launch it from the command line:

 ```
 $ sl web